sindresorhus/sindresorhus.github.com/source/content/apps/dato.md

 #### Can Dato support Focus Filters? {#focus-filters}

 This is planned.
 However, it's unfortunately not possible until Apple fixes a certain bug with the feature.
 As a workaround, you could use the [Shortery](https://apps.apple.com/app/id1594183810) app to run a shortcut on focus changes that uses the “Set Fullscreen Notification State” shortcut action provided by Dato.

+#### Can I change the chime frequency for the "Hourly Chime" feature?

+I don't plan to add more settings to this feature.
+However, you can achieve this by using the Shortcuts app.
+Make a shortcut using the “Get Sound” action provided by Dato and have [Shortery](https://apps.apple.com/us/app/shortery/id1594183810) run it at the interval you prefer.
+[Example shortcut.](https://www.icloud.com/shortcuts/72e44ca37e024b8ab016bd827557f00f)

 #### How can I export, import, sync, or back up the settings?